amanahuja/civil-society-garden/content/why-is-civil-society-important.md

 The term *civil society* refers to the "third leg" of society, along with the private sector, and the public sector.
 This definition usually includes academia, journalists, religious groups, NGOs, activists and nonprofits.

-{{% inset %}}
-Note: Confusingly, the similar "civic sector" is used to refer to things related to the government or democratic participation especially by citizens.
+> Note: Confusingly, the similar "civic sector" is used to refer to things related to the government or democratic participation especially by citizens.
 Here we are talking about *civil* and not *civic*.
-{{% /inset %}}

 Independence between these sectors can be critical, and provides an important **counterbalance** in society.
 That's why we might care if a newspaper is owned by a nation-state, or if an alleged public good is provided by a for profit corporation.